andrewcbancroft/Zootastic/README.md

 Sub branches relating to each of the blot titles listed contain the project in the state it was in when when the blog post was published.

 ## Compatibility
-Verified that this repository's code works in XCode 7.0 with Swift 2.0
+Verified that this repository's code works in Xcode 8 with Swift 2.3